WrestleMania IX

-WrestleMania IX was the ninth annual WrestleMania professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on April 4, 1993, at Caesars Palace in the Las Vegas suburb of Paradise, Nevada.
+WrestleMania IX was a 1993 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the ninth annual WrestleMania and took place on April 4, 1993, at Caesars Palace in the Las Vegas suburb of Paradise, Nevada.
 It was the first WrestleMania event held outdoors.

 WrestleMania IX was built around two main storylines.
 The first was the seemingly unstoppable Yokozuna challenging Bret Hart for the WWF Championship in the main event, a right he earned by winning the 1993 Royal Rumble.
 The other major storyline was the return of Hulk Hogan, who had departed the WWF following WrestleMania VIII but returned to team with Brutus Beefcake against the WWF Tag Team Champions, Money Inc. (Ted DiBiase and Irwin R. Schyster).
 Hogan and Beefcake lost the tag team match, but Hogan later faced Yokozuna for the title in an impromptu, unadvertised 22-second match after Yokozuna defeated Hart to win the championship.
 In addition, Shawn Michaels retained the Intercontinental Championship, though he lost his match against Tatanka.

 The event has been panned by critics and fans alike.
 The most frequent criticism has been related to the match between The Undertaker and Giant Gonzalez, Hulk Hogan's title win, and the Roman togas worn by announcers.
+It is frequently described as amongst the worst WrestleManias of all time.
 Both the pay-per-view buyrate and the attendance for the event dropped from the previous year's WrestleMania.